LianwMS/appcat-konveyor-rulesets/known-issues.md

 Failed determine the cause of this failure.
 It may be helpful to track upstream updates in the future.
 - 42-web.yaml

+Failed in pipeline but success in local
+- 201-embedded-framework.test.yaml  (embedded-framework-08700 rule)

+### Spring-framework ###

+ENUM location is not supported yet
+- spring-framework-5.x-to-6.0-security.yaml